Sherborne Castle: 17th century

 During Raleigh's imprisonment in the Tower, King James leased the estate to Robert Carr and then sold it to Sir John Digby, 1st Earl of Bristol in 1617.
 In the 1620s, the Digby family added four wings to Sherborne Lodge in an architectural style similar to the original, forming the mansion now known as Sherborne Castle or Sherborne New Castle.

 Lord Digby was a Royalist advisor to the king during the Civil War, and Sherborne was a strongly Royalist area.
 The fortified old castle was captured by Parliamentarians in September 1642, and recaptured in February 1643.
-In early August 1645, a New Model Army force under Sir Thomas Fairfax laid siege to the castle, then occupied by a Royalist garrison commanded by Sir Lewis Dyve.
+In early August 1645, a New Model Army force under Sir Thomas Fairfax laid siege to the castle, then occupied by a Royalist garrison commanded by Sir Lewis Dyve, half-brother of the Earl.
 Following heavy bombardment and mining, Dyve surrendered on 17 August 1645.
 The old castle was slighted in October 1645 and left in ruins.